max-kk/ajax-login-registration-modal-popup/readme.txt

 == Changelog ==

+= VER 2.10 - 04/03/2020 =

+- Fixed issue - on any page list of all WP pages is fetched from the Database (thanks to @nexlaa)
+- Fixed issue - tags {{FIRST_NAME}} & {{LAST_NAME}} aren't working in the lostpassword email

+= VER 2.09 - 16/02/2020 =

+- Do not allow registration with the mismatch passwords

 = VER 2.08 - 1/12/2019 =

 - Options to hide the tabs in modal & full-width submit button style